NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 #### AWS Elemental MediaPackage

-You need to create a channel in [AWS Elemental MediaPackage](https://console.aws.amazon.com/mediapackage/home).Additionally, you will use an automated feature to automatically setup a CloudFront distribution for that channel.
+You need to create a channel in [AWS Elemental MediaPackage](https://console.aws.amazon.com/mediapackage/home).Additionally, you will use an automated feature to automatically set up a CloudFront distribution for that channel.

 1. Under Live content, click Create a new channel